Big Trouble (1986 film): Reception

 Andrew Bergman wrote the original screenplay and was slated to direct before Cassavetes was hired.
-Cassavetes disliked the film and called it "the aptly titled 'Big Trouble,'" as the studio vetoed many of his decisions and he disagreed with the manner in which the studio edited the film.
+Cassavetes disliked the film and called it "the aptly titled Big Trouble,'" as the studio vetoed many of his decisions and he disagreed with the manner in which the studio edited the film.
 Bergman said: "That was a mess.
 I never fixed the ending, and that was the problem.
 You’ve got to have it when you get it on the floor.
 You can’t say, 'Later, we’ll get it straight.'
 It’s true in every medium.
 You’ve got to hit the ground running, and we didn’t.
 I never had the ending straight.".
 As a result, Bergman requested to be billed as Warren Bogle on the finished film.

-The film had polarizing response; on Rotten Tomatoes, the film has a "Rotten" rating of 17% based on 6 reviews, with an average rating of 4.8/10.
+The film had polarizing response; on Rotten Tomatoes, the film has a "Rotten" rating of 14% based on 7 reviews.
 On the other hand, on Metacritic, the film has a rating of 70 out of 100 based on 8 reviews, indicating "generally favorable" reviews.